About Liquid Trade Waste

 • Balancing, averaging, neutralising pit/tank

-• Solids settlement pit / silt arrestor
+• Solids settlement pit/silt arrestor

 • Plaster arrestor

-A common question we encounter from our local hospitality industry is "I operate a food business, do I need a grease arrestor?"
+I operate a food business, do I need a grease arrestor?

-The answer is usually yes!
-Most food businesses will need to have a 1000L capacity grease arrestor (grease trap) or larger installed to pre-treat the liquid trade waste prior to discharge to the sewer.
 The size is determined by a number of factors, such as available seating or kitchen fixture units, and is individually assessed according to the NSW Liquid Trade Waste Regulation Guidelines in force at the time.

 If you are considering starting up or purchasing a food business, it is important to understand the type of cooking, preparation and serving you will be doing, to determine if a grease arrestor is required.

 If a grease arrestor is already installed on the premise, you need to consider if it is the correct size and in good condition.
 If there is none at the property, you will need to contact a licensed plumber for advice and a quote.
-They can also check if there are any installation issues (eg due to lack of space).
+They can also check if there are any installation issues (e.g. due to lack of space).

 What are my requirements if I operate a mechanical workshop?

 Liquid trade wastes that are discharged from mechanical workshops and vehicle wash businesses are required to be pre-treated using an oily water separator and associated collection pits and pumps.
 Separators, pits and pumps need to be sized properly for the activity and amount of waste generated.
-Minimum size for oily water separators is 1000L/hr.
+The minimum size for oily water separators is 1000L/hr.

 Double and triple interceptor pits and general-purpose pits are no longer appropriate pre-treatment equipment on their own.
 If liquid trade waste is to be discharged to sewer, the pre-treatment system will need to be upgraded to include an oily water separator.